davidbau/webhome/content/16-06-17-purpose-of-a-neuron.md

 neural network that classifies 10 handwritten digits from the MNIST data set.
-I am using the original network design by Yann LeCun with some L2 regularization, tuned so that it can reach testing accuracy of about 99.2% after about 3000 training batches (with 500 instances of each batch).
+I am using the original network design by Yann LeCun with some L2 regularization, tuned so that it can reach testing accuracy of about 99.2% after about 3000 training batches (with 500 instances in each batch).

 In the video above, each neuron is represented by a row, which attempts to show its "purpose" in distinguishing the 10 different classes of